 Protective devices should be the first line of defense against hand and finger trauma.
 According to a recent study by the Liberty Mutual Research Institute, consistent use of safety gloves can reduce the rate of hand injury in the workplace by 60 percent.
 Correct training and hazard assessment must also be in place.
 The right equipment and the right knowledge can combine to make workers much safer, even when they are handling dangerous equipment under time pressure.

 Workers should not take hand injuries for granted.
 They have the right to proper training and protection.
-Disabled employees may find it helpful to call injured workers lawyers in Aurora and speak about the details of their case.
+Disabled employees may find it helpful to contact injured workers lawyers in Aurora and speak about the details of their case.